forgojs/forgojs.org/docs/homepage.md

 But for people who are doing it manually, we'll cover webpack-specific configuration here.
 Other bundlers would need similar configuration.

-For using esbuild-loader with JavaScript/JSX, use the following webpack config:
+### esbuild-loader with JavaScript/JSX

+Add these lines to webpack.config.js:

 ```js
 module.exports = {